benFoster1234567/OpenGL-Racing-Game/_posts/2026-06-07-introduction.md

 title: "Devlog 01: Where We Are and Where We're Going!"
 date: 2026-06-07
 ---
-Hi, my name is Benjamin Foster, and welcome to the first devlog of my motorcycle racing game.
+Hi, welcome to the first devlog of my motorcycle racing game.
 I am a soon-to-be computer science graduate, and the purpose of this project is to have fun, gain experience designing software, and to get better with C++ and OpenGL.

 From Humble Beginnings:
 ======================